 Preparing For A Digital Holiday Season

-Holiday shopping in 2020 will look quite differently than previous years.
+This year, holiday shopping will look quite differently than previous years.
 Because of the COVID-19 pandemic, consumers will be shifting a significant amount of their holiday shopping online.
 If you want to go shopping at a mall, you’re going to have to line up six feet apart, keep a social distance, and of course wear a mask.
 Many people would rather shop in the safe, convenient environment of their own homes.

 As a result, we will see a historic transition to digital shopping this season!